Gayatri Chakravorty Spivak: 1960s and 1970s

 In 1959, upon graduation, she secured employment as an English tutor for forty hours a week.
 Her MA thesis was on the representation of innocence in Wordsworth with M.H.
 Abrams.
-In 1961, Spivak joined the graduate program in English at Cornell University in the United States, traveling on money borrowed on a so-called "life mortgage".
+In 1961, Spivak joined the graduate program in English at Cornell University in the United States, travelling on money borrowed on a so-called "life mortgage".
 In 1962, unable to secure financial aid from the department of English, she transferred to a new program called Comparative Literature, although she had insufficient preparation in French and German.
 Her dissertation was under the guidance of the program's first director, Paul de Man, titled Myself Must I Remake: The Life and Poetry of W.B.
 Yeats.
 In 1963–1964, she attended Girton College, Cambridge, as a research student under the supervision of Professor T.R.
 Henn, writing on the representation of the stages of development of the lyric subject in the poetry of Yeats.
 She presented a course in the summer of 1963 on "Yeats and the Theme of Death" at the Yeats Summer School in Sligo, Ireland.
 (She returned there in 1987 to present Yeats' position within post-coloniality.)
+While at Cornell, she served as the second female member of the Telluride Association.

 In the Fall of 1965, Spivak became an assistant professor in the English department of the University of Iowa.
 She received tenure in 1970.
-She did not publish her doctoral dissertation, but decided to write a critical book on Yeats that would be accessible to her undergraduate students without compromising her intellectual positions.
-The result was her first book, written for young adults, Myself I Must Remake: The Life and Poetry of W.B.
+She did not publish her doctoral dissertation, "The Great Wheel: Stages in the Personality of Yeats's Lyric Speaker" (Cornell, 1967), but decided to write a critical book on Yeats that would be accessible to her undergraduate students without compromising her intellectual positions.
+The result was her first book, written for young adults, Myself Must I Remake: The Life and Poetry of W.B.
 Yeats.

 In 1967, on her regular attempts at self-improvement, Spivak purchased a book, by an author unknown to her, entitled De la grammatologie.
-She decided to translate the book by an unknown author, and wrote a long translator's preface.
-This publication was immediately a success, and the Translator's Preface began to be used around the world as an introduction to the philosophy of deconstruction launched by the author, Jacques Derrida, whom Spivak met in 1971.
+She decided to translate this book, and wrote a long translator's preface.
+This publication was immediately a success, and the "Translator's Preface" began to be used around the world as an introduction to the philosophy of deconstruction launched by the author, Jacques Derrida, whom Spivak met in 1971.

 In 1974, at the University of Iowa, Spivak founded the MFA in Translation in the department of Comparative Literature.
 The following year, she became the Director of the Program in Comparative Literature and was promoted to a full professorship.
 In 1978, she was National Humanities Professor at the University of Chicago.
 She received many subsequent residential visiting professorships and fellowships.
 In 1978, she joined the University of Texas at Austin as professor of English and Comparative Literature.